Generalized Springer Theory for D-modules on a Reductive Lie Algebra

 \subsection{Acknowledgments}

 Much of this paper was written while I was a postdoc at MSRI, and I would like to thank them for their hospitality.
 This work (which arose from my PhD thesis) has benefited greatly from numerous conversations with various people over the last few years.
 The following is a brief and incomplete list of such individuals whom I would especially like to thank, with apologies to those who are omitted.
 P. Achar, G. Bellamy, D. Ben-Zvi, D. Fratila, D. Gaitsgory, D. Jordan, D. Juteau, P. Li, C. Mautner, D. Nadler, L. Rider, T. Schedler.
+I am particularly grateful to an anonymous referee for their comments and suggestions on an earlier draft.